 I like the silver dialed 7019-7060 that I cleaned up so much that I decided to pick up another one.
 Here is a before[left] and after[right] photo to start things out.
 The glass has a chip in it at about 12:20 but I felt it was not very distracting and I preferred the original glass so I decided to leave it as is.
 Aside from being cleaned up, the photo doesn’t show that it did not run a single tick before I began work but after complete it has been keeping time to about +2 seconds per day during testing in my winder.

-This post documents how to prepare a mainspring and barrel while servicing a watch.
+This post documents how to prepare an automatic mainspring and barrel while servicing a watch.

 To begin, make sure you have secured all your watch parts just in case the mainspring accidentally shoots across your workbench.
 Parts will be strewn all over the place and you’ll have a much bigger chore than servicing a watch!
 Take it from me, I’ve had this happen more times than I care to admit.
 This step is an absolute must do!